Banyc/Screenshot-OCR/README.md

 ### For Settings

-1. Right click tray icon;
+1. Right click tray icon to list out menu and click settings; or simply left click the icon;
 2. All settings save when option "Exit" in the menu clicked.

 ## Appreciation